zzhiyuann/academic-kickstart/content/en/home/experience.md

   date_end = ""
   description = """

-  * By analyzing the correlation between the Spread of the COVID-19 and multiple factors, we estimated the probable effectiveness of different public health interventions, such as epicenter lockdown and citywide quarantine.
+ By analyzing the time-lag cross-correlation between the spread of the COVID-19 epidemic and multiple factors, we estimated the probable effectiveness of different public health interventions, such as epicenter lockdown and city-wide quarantine.
 And we interpret the the spread of the COVID-19 epidemic bases on our findings and discussions.

   * A paper ”Impact of Human Mobility on the Spread of the COVID-19 epidemic in China: a descriptive study” is on work.
     """